Gu21/tatouage/readme.md

 # Tattoo Project IN PROGRESS

-* Mockup with use of css grid and flexbox.
+* Mockup with the use of css grid and flexbox.
 * Use of javascript.